Alex is a senior corporate M&A lawyer who leads our financial institutions transactions practice.

-Clients he regularly advises include British American Tobacco, Lloyds Banking Group, the Coca-Cola Company, Hammerson, the Bank of Ireland and Page Group.
+Clients he regularly advises include British American Tobacco, Diageo, General Mills, Lloyds Banking Group, Hammerson, the Bank of Ireland, Page Group, Shaftesbury Capital and Unite Group.

 Alex contributes to Hannigan and Prentice’s The Companies Act 2006: A Commentary.
-He is the editor of the European Company Law chapters of Tolley’s Company Law Handbook and of the Takeovers section of Buckley on the Companies Acts.
+He is the editor of the Takeovers section of Buckley on the Companies Acts.

 - Hammerson on its bid for Intu and the approach by Kleppiere

-- Arris on its proposed takeover by CommScope
+- Arris on its $7.4 billion takeover by CommScope

 - British American Tobacco on its $49.4 billion recommended offer for Reynolds American